Unidata/science-gateway/docker-readme.md

 # Docker Installation

 The `xsede-jetstream` project is heavily dependent on Docker, and you will have to have access to a recent version of Docker.
 Herein are some instructions to help you get going with Docker.

-Or if you prefer, you can clone this repository with:
+<a id="h:FF95E7EC"></a>

+## Linux VM or Bare Metal Linux

+<a id="h:4A4B1084"></a>

+### Quick Start

+Quick start instructions for Linux OS can be found here.
+For a more complete explanation of the Docker installation start with the [System Maintenance](#h:AE788331) section.

 ```shell
 git clone https://github.com/Unidata/xsede-jetstream